themattharris/tmhOAuth/README.md

 An OAuth 1.0A library written in PHP by @themattharris, specifically for use with the Twitter API.

-**Important**: If you used custom HTTP request headers they should now be defined as `'key' => 'value'` pairs instead of complete `'key: value'` strings.

-If you previously used version 0.4 be aware the utility functions have now been broken into their own file.
-Before you use version 0.5+ in your app test locally to ensure your code doesn't need tmhUtilities included.

 **Disclaimer**: This project is a work in progress.
 Please use the issue tracker to report any enhancements or issues you encounter.